a powerful analytical techniqueIon Chromatography

-“Full” board extraction provides the average of all ionic contaminants present on the board surface.
-The goal of using “full” board extraction is to provide an analysis of the ionic species on the board surface and assess its overall cleanliness level.
-It is one of the most widely used test methods in the electronics industry to quantitavely identify and measure ionic (anions, cations, WOAs) specifies present on the board surface that could ultimately lead to in-field board failures.
+"Full" board extraction provides the average of all ionic contaminants on the board surface.
+It aims to analyze the ionic species on the board surface and assess its overall cleanliness level.
+As one of the electronics industry's most widely used test methods to quantitatively identify and measure ionic (anions, cations, WOAs) specifies present on the board surface that could ultimately lead to in-field board failures.

 “Localized” extraction, unlike “full” board extraction, targets critical areas of concern (0.1 in2) on the board surface to assess cleanliness levels.
 It can be used to perform electrical tests that provide immediate “clean” or “dirty” readings for ionic contamination.
 Additionally, the extracted sample can be subjected to IC testing to quantify ionic residues.
 Therefore, “localized” ion chromatography can be tailored to individual test points for further investigation of ionic contamination within targeted troublesome areas.

 Analytical Services & SupportYour benefits...

 - DETAILED TECHNICAL REPORT